 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[mass noun] The good and bad effect of an action, compared according to a principle which seeks to justify the action if the bad effect, though foreseen, is outweighed by the good effect.‘the doctrine of double effect’
+(in ethics) the good and bad effect of an action, compared according to a principle that seeks to justify the action if the bad effect, though foreseen, is outweighed by the good effect.

 - ‘One must honour the principle of discrimination - specifically of noncombatant immunity, although the principle of double effect allows, ominously, for some ‘collateral’ killing of noncombatants.’